 During their time in statutory education, all children will need support of one kind or another in school.
-This could mean anything from time spent in hospital, and support from Hospital School, to children who require physical support to access the curriculum in school.
+This could mean anything from time spent in hospital, and support from Hospital School, to children who require physical support to access the curriculum in our school.

-At St Mary's we have a specialist teacher, Mr Edwards, who is not based in class, but whose role is to ensure that all of our children with additional or special educational needs meet their targets and thrive.
+At St Mary's we have a specialist teacher, Mrs Wattam, who is not based in class, but whose role is to ensure that all of our children with additional or special educational needs meet their targets and thrive.
 It is our policy that 'no child is left behind' and we ensure that, by the End of Key Stage 2, all children are successful learners who are prepared for the next chapter of their education at Secondary School (we call this secondary ready).

 SEN policy 2018

 If your child has a worry or concern, which is preventing them focusing upon their studies, and developing the strong relationships pupils have in Primary School, Mrs Sue Clubb is available in school for counselling.
 She is a qualified, experienced counsellor, who will make contact with parents and work alongside children to explore and resolve their worries.

 Counselling is only available with parental permission, and if you would like to access this for your child, please contact the school office for a permission form.